neoforged/Documentation/docs/blockentities/container.md

         return this.items.get(slot);
     }

+    // Call this when changes are done to the container, i.e. when item stacks are added, modified, or removed.
+    // For example, you could call BlockEntity#setChanged here.
+    @Override
+    public void setChanged() {

+    }

     // Remove the specified amount of items from the given slot, returning the stack that was just removed.
     // We defer to ContainerHelper here, which does this as expected for us.
+    // However, we must call #setChanged manually.
     @Override
     public ItemStack removeItem(int slot, int amount) {
-        return ContainerHelper.removeItem(this.items, slot, amount);
+        ItemStack stack = ContainerHelper.removeItem(this.items, slot, amount);
+        this.setChanged();
+        return stack;
     }

     // Remove all items from the specified slot, returning the stack that was just removed.
-    // We again defer to ContainerHelper here.
+    // We again defer to ContainerHelper here, and we again have to call #setChanged manually.
     @Override
     public ItemStack removeItemNoUpdate(int slot) {
-        return ContainerHelper.takeItem(this.items, slot);
+        ItemStack stack = ContainerHelper.takeItem(this.items, slot);
+        this.setChanged();
+        return stack;
     }

     // Set the given item stack in the given slot.
 Limit to the max stack size of the container first.